Court of Protection Solicitors

 Our experienced team can assist with applications to the Court of Protection for existing Attorneys that require court directions for particular issues or making applications for Deputyship.
 We can also provide advice to determine whether an application to the Court is necessary as applications to the Court should always be a last resort after other avenues have been exhausted.

-If you have further questions regarding the Court of Protection, visit our FAQ page or get in touch with one of our team below.
+If you have further questions regarding the Court of Protection, visit our FAQ page, download our guide or get in touch with one of our team below.